sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 By default, grub tries to boot the default kernel, which is the newly installed kernel.
 We change the default grub configuration file /etc/default/grub to the boot menu, and pause for us to be able to select the kernel to boot.

-in case dmesg_current length is zero, it is quite possible that the secure boot is enabled.
+In case dmesg_current length is zero, it is quite possible that the secure boot is enabled.
 That will prevent to boot the new kernel as it is not signed.
 It is possible to disable temporaly the secure boot with the **mokutil** (MOK manager)

-to check if the secure boot is enabled:
+To check if the secure boot is enabled:

 ```
 mokutil --sb-state
 ```

 https://askubuntu.com/questions/1119734/how-to-replace-or-remove-kernel-with-signed-kernels

 to disable validation: